Identifiable paths and cycles in linear compartmental models: Background

 \begin{prop} If $G$ is strongly connected, the minimum number of edges is $|V|$.
 If $G$ is strongly input-output connected for input $i$ and output $j$, the minimum number of edges is $|V|-1$. \end{prop}

-\begin{proof} The smallest strongly connected graph is a cycle, which implies $|V|$ edges.
+\begin{proof} For $G$ to be strongly connected, each vertex must have at least one incoming and one outgoing edge.
+Thus the minimum number of edges is $|V|$.
 If a graph is strongly input-output connected for input $i$ and output $j$, then this means it becomes strongly connected if an edge is added from output $j$ to input $i$ (if not already there).
 This means the minimum number of edges is $|V|-1$. \end{proof}